-- For the purposes of FPPR s.9.2, as a Strategy, each Holder will comply with the Categories of Visually Altered Forest Landscape7 established by the "Order to Establish Visual Quality Objectives for Tree Farm Licence 6 and Block 7 of the Pacific TSA within the North Island Central Coast Forest District" or subsequently established under s.7 of the Government Actions Regulation; - 2.
-Where required, a Visual Impact Assessment (VIA) will be conducted according to the ABCFP's 'Guidance for Forest Professionals Practicing in Visual Resource Management', as amended from time to time; - 3.
-Each Holder will ensure that the recommendations in an applicable VIA are followed to the extent practicable, including mitigation measures such as tree crown modification of timbered edges; - 4.
+- 1. For the purposes of FPPR s.9.2, as a Strategy, each Holder will comply with the "Order to Establish Visual Quality Objectives for Tree Farm Licence 6 and Block 7 of the Pacific TSA within the North Island Central Coast Forest District" or subsequently established under s.7(2) of the Government Actions Regulation; - 2.
+Where required, a Visual Impact Assessment (VIA) will be conducted according to the 'Visual Impact Assessment Handbook' (Ministry of Forests, May 2022), as amended from time to time: - 3.
+Each Holder will ensure that the recommendations in an applicable VIA are followed, including mitigation measures such as tree crown modification of timbered edges; and - 4.
 The scenic areas and VQOs apply to a road permit, cutting permit or area declared under FPPR s.14(4), as the scenic areas and VQOs were on the date of submission.
-This Strategy applies to new objectives established under GAR s.7 on the effective date of the Order: and - 5.
-If the road or harvesting relates to the harvesting of timber that is damaged or destroyed by fire insects, disease, wind, flooding or other factor, and it is not practicable to meet the established VQO, a Holder may make an application for an exemption to the objective under FPPR s.12(7).
+This Strategy applies to new objectives established under GAR s.7 on the effective date of the Order.